 The Company's remuneration principles have been designed to reward performance by providing more variable and performance-based remuneration to senior management of the Company.
 The principles employ a mix of variable incentive compensation with various pay-out forms paid over staggered time horizons to provide an incentive for annual and sustained performance over the longer term.
-Majority of the remuneration of the most senior personnel consists of variable incentive as well as long-term equity incentives.
+The majority of the remuneration of the most senior personnel consists of variable incentive compensation, in the form of an annual cash incentive as well as long-term equity incentives.